 The cornerstone of your platform comes from what interests and engages your audience.
 If you’re just starting out, you can start with what interests and engages you, then observe and adapt from there.

-If your site is brand-new, for this content marketing checklist step start with about 10 posts that really encapsulate your fundamental beliefs and values about your topic.
-For this step in the content marketing checklist, think about what you would want every single reader of your site to know about.
+If your site is brand-new, for this content marketing checklist step start with about 10 posts that really convey your fundamental beliefs and values about your topic.
+For this step in the content marketing checklist, think about what you would want every single reader of your site to know.

 If you’ve been writing for a while but your site lacks focus, look through your most popular material and pull your best stuff into a series of well-focused content landing pages.

-These solidly useful pages are a great place to focus your SEO copywriting efforts, because readers love them and they naturally tend to attract links and social sharing.
+These solidly useful pages are a great place to focus your SEO copywriting work, because readers love them and they naturally tend to attract links and social sharing.